Saud of Saudi Arabia: Death and funeral

 King Saud died at the age of 67 on 23 February 1969 in Athens after suffering a heart attack.
 Two days before his death, he felt ill and asked his doctor Filnger from Austria to examine him.
 However, his physician arrived after he had died.
 In the morning of that day, Saud took a short walk on a beach with his daughter Nozhah, near the hotel where he used to live (Hotel Kavouri).
 His body was taken to Mecca then to Riyadh and the funeral ceremony took place at the Great Mosque in Mecca.
 He was buried next to his father's and grandfathers' graves at Al Oud cemetery in Riyadh.

 Awards

-Immediately after his accession to the throne Iranian ruler Mohammad Reza Pahlavi sent King Saud the highest decoration of the Imperial Iran, Order of Pahlavi.
+Immediately after his accession to the throne Iranian ruler Mohammad Reza Pahlavi sent King Saud the highest decoration of the Imperial Iran, the Order of Pahlavi.

 During his reign, King Saud was the recipient of many honors and orders of various nations.
 In the formal portraits of King Saud in ceremonial uniform, he is wearing the breast stars of the following orders.